 Open engineering may be viewed as similar to the now ubiquitous model of open source software and the growing trend of open science.
 The intention is that the entire process of engineering design and development is done in the open for the benefit of not only the intended beneficiaries, but for the benefit of society as a whole.
 This procedure for conducting engineering design has particular benefits for developing communities who may otherwise not have access to various forms of engineering expertise.
 With openness in mind, The Journal of Open Engineering provides authors a no-charge venue to publish engineering innovations and takes advantage of rapid dissemination of engineering innovations by immediately publishing relevant articles prior to formal review.

-This journal aims to publish articles which communicate the development of engineering innovations, report on engineering design, describe advances in engineering education, provide examples of open engineering in practice or innovations in the conduct of open engineering, and critical examinations of the impacts of the engineering practice on communities and populations around the world.
+This journal aims to publish articles which communicate the development of engineering innovations, report on engineering design, describe advances in engineering education, provide examples of open engineering in practice or innovations in the conduct of open engineering, the state of open practices and open access publishing within engineering, and critical examinations of the impacts of the engineering practice on communities and populations around the world.
 Within this framework, we welcome the submission of articles describing all aspects of the engineering process, from project selection to post-implementation evaluation.

 If you would like to publish your own, original work with The Journal of Open Engineering, please register for an account and draft your article now.
 This journal uses the PubPub authoring environment.
 If you have any issues with using this platform, please send an email to [email protected] for further assistance.

 The PubPub platform is an online authoring system which provides a modern, open authoring and review workflow.
 The platform allows for authors, reviewers, and editors to complete the publishing workflow completely online with no need to track different versions of files and navigate a confusing document handling process.
 All revisions are stored online and all reviews are conducted in the open.
 This helps reduce the overhead costs of managing the editorial process since the online system takes care of rendering the manuscript for public consumption.